Neoteroi/BlackSheep-Docs/docs/application.md

 @get('/')
 async def home(request):
-    # of course, the exception can be risen at any point
+    # of course, the exception can be raised at any point
     # for example in the business logic layer
     raise CustomException()

 ```

 Exceptions inheriting from `HTTPException` can be mapped to handlers by their
-type or by their status code, using `int` keys; while user defined exceptions
+type or by their status code, using `int` keys; while user-defined exceptions
 are mapped to handlers by their type.

 When an exception handler is registered for a type of exception, all subclasses